Contact

 Snowshoeing

-In the essence of tradition, discover Yosemite National Park by snowshoe.
 Snowshoeing is a longstanding tradition in Yosemite, and remains an easy, low-impact way to experience the stunning views and jaw-dropping granite geographical features in the park.
-All 350-odd miles of trails in the park are open to both snowshoers and cross-country skiers, so take advantage of the sole quiet season in Yosemite.
+All 350-odd miles of trails in the park are open to snowshoers during the winter months.

 TROMP IT!